Harsh19-M/Sales-Insight/README.md

 But given ours is a Sales Insight Porject then suff we'll talk about witht the sales Director - Bhavin Patel (the one who gave you this mock project), maybe even stuff you'd discuss with the Sales Manager etc.

-W.e Relevant^^ Answers and results we found + Disscussions goes here...
+W.e Relevant stuff - Answers and results we found + Disscussions goes here...

 ### Next Steps:
 Waht would you work on if you had more time to work on this project - would you try different things, what're you thinking about next?
 Outside the Scope of just this Project.
 Thinking long-term and holistically about this Business.
 Also adress any limitations here data limitations|project limitations.